Anya1014CN/Readme/custom_flash_guide.md

 How to flash custom rom

-!!!You need PC or laptop than van connect to device and BACKUP YOUR DATA!!!
+!!!You need PC or laptop than can connect to device and BACKUP YOUR DATA!!!

 1.Install ADB and Fastboot on your PC(Search for guide on Google or Youtube)